-- Also be prepared to condense responses (e.g., STAR stories in brief summary). - Some applications use "tests" or even personality assessments as part of the process, some of which can seem obscure.
-One job seeker recently encountered a series of questions presented over 9 pages, ranging from a word problem analyzing statistical data, to math questions, to using Excel pivot tables and files from DropBox, to salary requirements.
+- Online job applications routinely will take 30-45 minutes to complete (apart from customizing your resumé).
+They can take up to over 2 hours. - Some applications have questions with a textual response, within a character count (e.g., 3000 characters). - Be prepared to think and type! - > Also be prepared to condense responses (e.g., STAR stories in brief summary). - Some applications use "tests" or even personality assessments as part of the process, some of which can seem obscure.
+One job seeker recently encountered a series of questions presented over 9 pages, ranging from a word problem analyzing statistical data, to math questions, to using Excel pivot tables and files from Dropbox, to salary requirements.
 The "exam" was a timed exercise.

-- Some application dialogs will require your resume and additional documentation in Microsoft Word, for others PDF is fine it depends on the company and their process. - If you don't have "publisher" software, you should be able to download a "PDF generator" utility (e.g. Nitro PDF Creator), or "Save As" PDF format in Microsoft Word. - Some applications require cover letter and resume be submitted in a single document for those, you can combine both into a single doc and save it using your word processor.
+- Some application dialogs will require your resumé and additional documentation in Microsoft Word, for others PDF is fine it depends on the company and their process. - If you don't have "publisher" software, you should be able to download a "PDF generator" utility (e.g., Nitro PDF Creator), or "Save As" PDF format in Microsoft Word. - Some applications require cover letter and resumé be submitted in a single document for those, you can combine both into a single doc and save it using your word processor.